Colonel

 This section deals primarily with Frederick Augustus Le Mesurier’s immediate family and those more distant relatives who served in the military.
 A few members of his family who had no military experience also are included because of some interesting experiences in their personal lives.

-Frederick Augustus Le Mesurier had four brothers, three sons, two grandsons, ten nephews and eleven great nephews.
+Frederick Augustus Le Mesurier four brothers, three sons, two grandsons, ten nephews and eleven great nephews.
 Of these 30 men, eleven served with the Colours.
 Four were killed in action or died on active service.

 The Parents of Frederick Augustus Le Mesurier